Mist-Rain/Bot-Framework/README.md

 * sql software (e.g. [XAMPP](https://www.apachefriends.org/zh_tw/index.html))
 * ssl server like [ngrok](https://ngrok.com/) or [heroku](https://www.heroku.com/)

-## Community

-You can discuss anything about sm-bot-framework or chatbot development in our [Discord Server](https://discord.gg/dSXSemU).
-Join now!

 ## <a name="documentation"></a>Documentation

 You can find the framework documentation on the website.